Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Number states of the field

 \subsection{Case B: \texorpdfstring{$\ket{\psi_B^{(n)}(0)} = \ket{\psi_3^{(n)}} = \ket{g,g,n+1}$}{ }}

 In this case, the two atoms are initially in their ground states and are exposed to the field in the photon number state $n+1$ at $t=0$.
-The coefficients in \eqref{evol3} are given by (see Appendix \ref{sec:appsubB}) \begin{widetext}
+The coefficients in \eqref{evol3} are given by (see \ref{sec:appsubB})